nubango/PipelinesPuzzleGame/README.md

 <!---  ![BANNER](images/banner-flow-free.jpeg) -->

-> This project is an independent, unofficial implementation inspired by the game [*Flow Free*](https://www.bigduckgames.com/flowfree).
-It is not affiliated with, endorsed by, or connected to Big Duck Games, LLC, the trademark owner of *Flow Free*.
+> This project is an independent, unofficial implementation.
+It is not affiliated with, endorsed by, or connected to [Big Duck Games, LLC](https://www.bigduckgames.com/flowfree).
 > This project was created solely for educational purposes as part of a university course assignment.

 ## Technical features